ECNTechnology/ecn-kb/guides/mycloudpbx/softphone-guides.md

 Press <img style="width: 25px; height: auto;" src="/images/iphone_install_icon.png"> to begin the installation.

+Enter your Apple ID / Password if prompted.

 Once the download has finished press '**Open**' to complete the installation.